An “interview” in docassemble is a YAML file that docassemble reads, and on the basis of what it finds, asks questions of a user.

 interview, then navigates to a different page, and then navigates to

-/interview on the docassemble server with no URL parameters, or
+/interview on the docassemble site with no URL parameters, or

 i parameter that is the same as the

 i parameter of the

 current interview session, the user will be redirected to where they left

 off in the previous session.